Open In Colab

 float, Numpy array

-normalized probability distribution for N = 1 ..
+normalized probability distribution for N = 0 ..
 Nmax inclusive

 """

-P = np.exp ( ( -F + mu*N ) / T ) # Un-normalized probabilities
+P = np.exp ( ( -F + muN ) / T ) # Un-normalized probabilities

 p = P/np.sum(P) # Normalized probabilities

-The next few cells set up an interactive plot for \(\mathcal{P}_{\mu}(N)\), with a slider to adjust \(\mu\).
+The next few cells set up an interactive plot for \(p_{\mu}(N)\), with a slider to adjust \(\mu\).
 You should find that the plot is very sensitive to the value of \(\mu\).
-The values of the areas under the two peaks are displayed along with the plot.
-The aim is to get two peaks with equal areas.

-, bringing them closer together, and re-run the cell, so as to zero in more accurately on the coexistence value of \(\mu\).
+After your first try, you should adjust the values of mu_min and mu_max, bringing them closer together, and re-run the cell, so as to zero in more accurately on the coexistence value of \(\mu\).
 It should be possible to determine \(\mu\) to 3 or 4 decimal places.

 [ ]: